walemartin/Responsive-landing-page/Readme.md

-creating a responsive landing page using html, css and javascript
+creating a responsive landing page having a light and dark theme  using html, css and javascript